beckblurry/riemann-world/README.md

 # riemann-world

-add ping and portcheck from riemann-server seal for riemann-health
+add ping and portcheck from riemann-server and seal for riemann-health